 |1||Patient assessment & case formulation|

-|Session 2||Explaining case formulation to the patient|
+|2||Explaining case formulation to the patient|

-|Session 3||Identifying SMART goals & using motivational interviewing|
+|3||Identifying SMART goals & using motivational interviewing|

-|Session 4||Employing self-management skills & developing a treatment plan|
+|4||Employing self-management skills & developing a treatment plan|

-|Session 5||Reinforcing treatment program & maintenance strategies - Part 1|
+|5||Reinforcing treatment program & maintenance strategies - Part 1|

 |7||Integration of CBT skills|

 Mode of delivery

 This program is run entirely online, making it accessible to all health professionals across both rural and suburban Australia and internationally.

 An Iterative Process

 The webinar skills training consists of four basic steps: